-To start, any time your dog turns and looks at you, tell him "good boy" and give him a treat.
+To start, any time your dog turns and looks at you, praise it and offer a treat.
 This is also a good time to use a clicker if you have decided to try clicker training.
 When your dog's attention turns to you, click and treat.
 In this way, you are teaching your dog that it is rewarding to pay attention to you.
-You can also speak to your dog in a high, happy tone to keep his attention on you.
+You can also speak to your dog in a high, happy tone to keep its attention on you.

 You may need to use a lot of treats in the beginning to get your dog's attention.
-Keep your hand by your side and give him treats continuously, as long as he is walking near you with some slack in the leash.
-As he gets the idea of what you expect from him, you can slowly phase out the treats by waiting longer intervals in between giving them out.
+Keep your hand by your side and give it treats continuously, as long as it is walking near you with some slack in the leash.
+As your dog gets the idea of what you expect, you can slowly phase out the treats by waiting longer between treats.